The OpenAI Dynamic Element inserts dynamic, OpenAI researched content for each generated Page.

 No text is returned

-OpenAI enforces strict rate limits on their API, depending on your OpenAI account type:
+OpenAI enforces strict rate limits on their API, depending on your OpenAI account tier.
+Refer to the OpenAI documentation for current limits based on your account tier:

-If a rate limit has been reached (whether that be requests per minute or tokens per minute), Page Generator Pro will wait one minute, and then try a second time.
+If a rate limit has been reached (whether that be requests per minute, requests per day, tokens per minute or tokens per day), Page Generator Pro will wait one minute, and then try a second time.

 If a rate limit is subsequently hit a second time for the same Dynamic Element, no text will be returned, and Page Generator Pro will continue to the next operation.
 This is deliberate and by design, to ensure that all Pages are generated, and the generation process does not get stuck on one item.